Benjamin Caleb Rose

 - Communications – liaising with students in person, responding to questions and making announcements via email, and chasing/discussing debt, and solving problems with the students’ Campus Living Villages online portal, over the phone, in person, and via email.

-- Event organisation – creating ideas and organising events for residents across the three buildings covered by the team.
+- Event organisation – creating ideas for, and then running, events for residents across our three buildings covered by the team.

-- Lone-working – manning one of our three buildings (ranging from 400 beds to 100 beds) alone, responding to any correspondence while being the first point-of-call in an emergency, ranging from fire-alarms to paramedics to flatmates declaring extreme welfare cases.
+- Lone-working – manning one of our three buildings (ranging from 400 beds to 100 beds) alone, responding to any correspondence while being the first point-of-call in an emergency.

-- Debt-chasing and inspections – chasing late or problematic rent payments and inspecting our residents’ rooms/flats throughout the year, ensuring they are not damaging the building or putting their own hygiene, health, and/or safety at risk.
+- Debt-chasing and flat/room inspections – chasing late or problematic rent payments and inspecting our residents’ rooms/flats throughout the year, ensuring they are not damaging the building or putting their own hygiene, health, and/or safety at risk.

 Anglian Home Improvements – Marketing (2017)